 Alex Melvin, Editor

-PS: Don’t miss our FREE READER OFFER of stunning butterfly hybrid plants worth £33 plus a magazine subscription offer if you subscribe for 12 months!
+PS: Don’t miss our reader offer of 12 FREE Cottage Garden Pinks plus a magazine subscription offer if you subscribe for 12 months!